-A brilliant XI of players not to win the Champions League: Buffon, Ronaldo…
+A brilliant XI that never won the Champions League: Totti, Ronaldo…

 In modern-day football, the Champions League tends to be shared around the biggest and wealthiest clubs – but that doesn’t mean the biggest players always get their hands on the trophy.